RaghadAlnouri/buy-sell_-stocks_Ppediction/README.md

 You can check if you are authenticated with the right user using `gcloud auth list`.

+# Creating a containerized model
+Let us build a very simple containerized workflow.
+We will use Logistic regression as baseline for now.
+We will fit the model on the fly and produce batch-predictions, without storing the actual model.
+This is feasible, because the fitting time of the model is quite low.
+(we can alternatively use a pre-trained model by pulling a simple model artifact from external storage.
+Could be used when the model training is computationally expensive which is not the case here)

 ## Setup

+Using terraform, we plan the services as follows:

+- the Cloud Run service to process files from the input bucket
+- the Cloud Storage notifications to listen to new files in the input bucket
+- the Pub/Sub topic for the Cloud Storage notifications
+- the Pub/Sub subscription to subscribe the Cloud Run service to the Cloud Storage notifications topic
+- the app container to be used by Cloud Run

+With this plan, we can build our infrastructure using the setup script: setup.sh.
+This will

+1- build the container once so its available in cache 2- initialize and apply Terraform
 Run terraform plan & apply using the setup script `setup.sh` which contains the following steps:

 ```